+There are over a trillion planets in the Universe today.
+Furthermore they are only one of the many types of abodes in the Universe that can sustain life.
 Many of the planets are situated in sun (solar) systems while the majority can be found in star systems.
 Star systems are on average one thousand times larger than sun systems.

+One of the most curious things about the Universe is its ability to procreate.
+The procreation process takes anywhere from one to three thousand light years to complete.
 While it is hard to imagine other life around the Universe the fact remains that life has always existed and it continues to evolve not just in the confines of the Universe but way beyond it.

-Copyright © Cynthia A. Silk 2018.
+Copyright © Cynthia A. Silk 2019.
 All Rights Reserved.